Yawnder Bedding Guide

 Feature What to Consider Tips & Breakdown

-Material Comfort, breathability, durability, price Cotton: Breathable, many options (Egyptian, Pima, Upland).
+Material Comfort, breathability, durability, price Cotton: Breathable, classic feel (Egyptian, Pima, Upland).

-Thread Count Softness vs Durability 200-400: Good balance of softness & affordability.
+Thread Count Softness vs Durability 200-400: The sweet spot for breathable Percale.

-Weave Texture & Wrinkles Percale: Crisp, cool, wrinkles easily.
+Weave Texture & Wrinkles Percale: Crisp, cool, wrinkles easily (Hot Sleepers).

 Size Match your mattress!
 Standard sizes (Twin to Cali King).
-Important: Check the pocket depth if you have a thick mattress.
+Important: Check pocket depth.
+If your mattress is >14", get "Deep Pocket" sheets.

 Quick Buying Tips

-• Feel the fabric before buying if possible.
+• Feel the fabric before buying if possible (or use trial periods).

-• Read reviews to see how they hold up after washing.
+• Read reviews to see how they hold up after 5+ washes (pilling check).

 • Wash new sheets before using to remove sizing/chemicals.

-• Check Certifications (GOTS, Oeko-Tex) if sustainability matters to you.
+• Check Certifications (GOTS, Oeko-Tex) if you have sensitive skin.

 Hot Sleeper Tip: I recommend switching out a heavy duvet for a lighter coverlet.
 I highly recommend the Parachute Home Coverlet.